- Home

 What is Theoretical Probability in Statistics?

-The expected probability of an event based on mathematical reasoning about equally likely outcomes, without conducting experiments.
+Theoretical probability is the expected probability of an event calculated by mathematical reasoning about equally likely outcomes, without conducting experiments.
+It equals the number of favorable outcomes divided by the total number of possible outcomes.

-Why is Theoretical Probability important?
+What is the Theoretical Probability formula?

 Prerequisites